Observation of an Optical Spring in a Robustly Controlled Signal-Recycled Michelson Interferometer: Experiment

 The SRC detuning was precisely controlled by adjusting the beat frequency $f_\mathrm{beat}$ between the carrier and subcarrier beams, which were phase-locked using a phase-locked loop (PLL) \cite{PLL}.
-Photodetector PD3 detected this beat frequency signal, providing feedback to stabilize the subcarrier frequency.
-Before PD3, a combination of a HWP and PBS ensured optimal interference between the orthogonally polarized carrier and subcarrier beams.
-At a beat frequency of $f_\mathrm{beat} = 90.5$\,MHz, the SRC length was resonant (zero detuning).
-A frequency shift by 81\,MHz, corresponding exactly to the SRC’s free spectral range (FSR), returned the cavity to another resonance condition.

-The observed offset between the beat frequency at which the subcarrier resonates and the FSR arises from polarization-dependent phase shifts introduced by cavity optics.
-These shifts cause the subcarrier—polarized orthogonally relative to the main carrier—to resonate at a slightly different frequency.
+Photodetector PD4 detected the beat frequency signal and provided feedback to stabilize the subcarrier frequency.
+A combination of an HWP and PBS was placed before PD4 to ensure optimal interference between the orthogonally polarized carrier and subcarrier beams.
+At a beat frequency of $f_\mathrm{beat} = 90.5$\,MHz, the SRC length was resonant for the carrier, corresponding to zero detuning.
+A frequency shift of 81\,MHz—equal to the free spectral range (FSR) of the cavity—brought the cavity back to resonance at $f_\mathrm{beat} = 171.5$\,MHz.
+Similarly, resonance was also observed at $f_\mathrm{beat} = 9.5$\,MHz, which is separated by one FSR below 90.5\, MHz.
+The 9.5\,MHz offset between the subcarrier’s resonance and the exact FSR is attributed to polarization-dependent phase shifts introduced by the cavity optics.
+Because the subcarrier is orthogonally polarized relative to the main carrier, dielectric coatings and other optical components impart slightly different phase shifts, thereby altering the resonance conditions for the subcarrier field.

 Table~\ref{tab:sensing_matrix} summarizes the calculated sensing matrix for error signals used to stabilize the differential arm length of the Michelson interferometer (MICH) and the length of the signal-recycling cavity (SRCL).
 For the "AS Carrier" and "REFL Carrier" signals, the listed values correspond to conditions in which MICH stabilization relies on sidebands imposed on the carrier beam.
 The carrier modulation frequency was set to 81\,MHz, equal to the SRC’s FSR, ensuring maximum sensitivity in the corresponding error signals.
 Modulation frequencies for other cases were determined experimentally to optimize sensing performance.
 In the table, "AS" denotes demodulated signals detected at the antisymmetric transmission port of the SRMI, while "REFL" indicates signals detected at the reflection port.
-"AS Green" refers specifically to error signals obtained by demodulating the second-harmonic-generated green beam (SHG of the carrier), employed for MICH control.
+"AS Green" refers specifically to error signals obtained by demodulating the green beam, employed for MICH control.
 "AS Sub" corresponds to the demodulated subcarrier signals detected at the AS port, utilized for controlling the SRCL.